ddemaree/demaree-next/src/markdown-docs/2020-07-02-no-more-masters/no-more-masters.md

 ---
 title: No More Masters
-date: 2020-07-02
+date: 2020-07-04
 slug: no-more-git-masters
 collection: Git for Humans
+description: "It's time to change your Git repo's default branch."
-description: Why and how to change your Git repo's default branch.
+dek: "Why and how to change your Git repo's default branch."
 ---

 <figure>